aws-deepracer-community/deepracer-on-the-spot/README.md

 ## Image Builder

 The script create-image-builder.sh creates an EC2 Image Builder Pipeline that creates an new AMI daily.
-The resources used to create the images include the communit git repositry content for deep racing.
+The resources used to create the images include the community git repository content for deep racing.
 The drivers/containers are installed and the image is rebooted.
-This speeds up the instance creation, as the software is presinstalled. create-image-builder.sh takes two parameters, the resources stack name and a stack name for the image builder provisioned template.
+This speeds up the instance creation, as the software is preinstalled. create-image-builder.sh takes two parameters, the resources stack name and a stack name for the image builder provisioned template.
 The resources created are defined in the image-builder.yaml template.

 The image builder pipeline is invoked at mid-night.
 To avoid waiting over night for the first AMI to be created, the pipeline can be invoked interactively after it has been created by the provisioned template.